Thinkenterprise/spring-microservices/README.md

 ##Start Microservices:
-The running script start all microserves in the right order with an delay between them on the right ports with the eureka profile.
+The running script start all microserves in the right order with an delay between them on the right port with the eureka profile.
 ```
 ./runservice.sh
 ```